nkatasekonya/SXSS/README.md

 cd stored_xss
 flask run --host=<<server_ip>>
 ```
+- We have provided a script `stored_xss/xss.js`, which when executed will send data about the victim back to the server
-- Update `stored_xss/xss.js` with the IP address of the server
+- Update endpoint with the IP address of the server